Yurtov/Phonebook-Front-end/README.md

-# Contacts App with React and Redux
+# Phonebook App with React and Redux

 This is a simple Contacts application built with React and Redux.
 The app includes private and public routes, user registration, login functionality, and utilizes a REST API for handling requests.